KHAAdotPK/Transformer-Encoder-Decoder/Implementation/ML/NLP/transformers/encoder-decoder/DOCUMENTS/transformer_encoder_input_analysis.md

       - Solution: Normalize vectors to L2=1 first, then use cosine similarity.
     2. Possible Word Examples:
       - If positive dominant feature (2.24): Could be a word like "astonishing", "genius", or "Elon Musk".
-      - If negative: Maybe "catastrophe"m "horrific".
+      - If negative: Maybe "catastrophe" or "horrific".
       - If named entity: Likely a person/place (e.g., "Tokyo", "Einstein").
 Conclusion: This word is semantically strong and probably rare or specialized, with one dominant feature driving its high norm.
 To identify it exactly, you’d need to:
   - Compare it to known embeddings (e.g., find nearest neighbors).